Loading [MathJax]/extensions/TeX/newcommand.js

 Solution:

-Observe that $$n^3-12n^2+47n-60=(n-5)(n-4)(n-3)$$ and $$n^5-5n^3+4n=(n-2)(n-1)n(n+1)(n+2),$$ so we have to evaluate
+Observe that n^3-12n^2+47n-60=(n-5)(n-4)(n-3) and n^5-5n^3+4n=(n-2)(n-1)n(n+1)(n+2), so we have to evaluate

-So, $$\begin{array}{lll} \dfrac{(n-5)(n-4)(n-3)}{(n-2)(n-1)n(n+1)(n+2)}&=&-\dfrac{1}{4(n-2)}+\dfrac{4}{n-1}-\dfrac{15}{n}+\dfrac{20}{n+1}-\dfrac{35}{4(n+2)}\\ &=&\left(-\dfrac{1}{4(n-2)}+\dfrac{1}{4(n+2)}\right)+\left(\dfrac{4}{n-1}-\dfrac{4}{n+1}\right)+\\&+&\left(-\dfrac{15}{n}+\dfrac{15}{n+1}\right)+\left(\dfrac{9}{n+1}-\dfrac{9}{n+2}\right). \end{array}$$
+So, \begin{array}{lll} \dfrac{(n-5)(n-4)(n-3)}{(n-2)(n-1)n(n+1)(n+2)}&=&-\dfrac{1}{4(n-2)}+\dfrac{4}{n-1}-\dfrac{15}{n}+\dfrac{20}{n+1}-\dfrac{35}{4(n+2)}\\ &=&\left(-\dfrac{1}{4(n-2)}+\dfrac{1}{4(n+2)}\right)+\left(\dfrac{4}{n-1}-\dfrac{4}{n+1}\right)+\\&+&\left(-\dfrac{15}{n}+\dfrac{15}{n+1}\right)+\left(\dfrac{9}{n+1}-\dfrac{9}{n+2}\right). \end{array}

 Gazeta Matematica 6-7-8/2016, Problem 27248